-The Benchmark Index seeks to exclude issuers from the Parent Index based on their involvement in the following business lines/activities (or related activities): controversial weapons, nuclear weapons, civilian firearms, tobacco, oil sands and thermal coal.
+In addition to the above, the Benchmark Index also seeks to exclude companies based on ESG exclusionary criteria.
+The Benchmark Index seeks to exclude issuers based on their involvement in the following business lines/activities (or related activities): controversial weapons, small arms, military contracting, tobacco, thermal coal, oil sands, shale energy, arctic oil and gas exploration.
 The index provider defines what constitutes "involvement" in each restricted activity.
-This may be based on percentage of revenue, a defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.
-Issuers that are classified as violating United Nations Global Compact principles (which are widely accepted corporate sustainability principles that meet fundamental responsibilities in areas such as anti-corruption, human rights, labour and environment) are also excluded.
+This may be based on percentage of revenue, defined total revenue threshold, or any connection to a restricted activity regardless of the amount of revenue received.
+The Benchmark Index also excludes issuers based on how well they adhere to international norms and principles.